BU-ISCIII/iskylims/README.md

 ```
 ### Run VM image on VirtualBox
 After successful loging transfer the file demo_iSkyLIMS.ova which it is inside the iSkyLIMS folder.

 On the VirtualBox Manager, import the image selecting on the menu

 File --> Import.

-Once import taks is completed, click on the Start icon to run the VM.
+Once **import** task is completed, click on the Start icon to run the VM.

 For loging to the VM use the following credential: